AbhinavJD7/cognizant-practice/Readme.md

 3. Compile & Run the Java files using: javac Main.java    (Here "Main" is the name of java file which is to be compiled) java Main
+4. All tests should pass if setup correctly.

 ## Thank You ##